18/12/24

 For tax accounting purposes, the carry forward of net financing costs that have been treated as non-deductible under this rule in a certain year can be considered as a tax attribute (i.e. an unused tax credit).
 For such unused tax credits, an assessment should be made whether a DTA can be recognised.
 In this respect, it should be assessed whether it is probable that sufficient future taxable profits will be available against which the unused tax credits can be utilised.

-The impact of this change on the deferred tax position might already have an impact on the 2024 financial statements, but only once the Tax Plan 2025 has been adopted by the Senate.
-When the gross DTAs for the non-deductible interest is recognised on the basis of the available deferred tax liabilities (DTLs), the 25% limitation must be considered.
-The increase from 20% to 25% should be considered in the DTA recognition assessment of the carried forward non-deductible interest.
+The impact of this change on the deferred tax position might already have an impact on the 2024 financial statements, because the Tax Plan 2025 has been adopted by the Senate.
+When the gross DTAs for the non-deductible interest is recognised on the basis of the available deferred tax liabilities (DTLs), the 24,5% limitation must be considered.
+The increase from 20% to 24,5% should be considered in the DTA recognition assessment of the carried forward non-deductible interest.
 The increased offsetting capacity can be helpful in substantiating the recoverability of the DTA compared to the previous 20% offsetting capacity.

 Once the tax law change is (substantively) enacted, it could potentially result in a lower current tax charge as of 2025 as more interest could be deductible.